 Why is it important to keep my appointments with the doctor?

 Keep your appointments with your doctor.
-Your blood pressure may rise to unsafe levels without you noticing it.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

 What lifestyle changes can I make to improve my blood pressure?

-Regular exercise and eating a healthy diet will help lower your blood pressure and improve your overall health.
-Engage in physical activity (e.g. walking) at least 30 to 60 minutes on most days of the week.
+Regular exercise and eating a healthy diet will help control your blood pressure and improve your overall health.
+Engage in physical activity like walking for at least 30 to 60 minutes on most days of the week.
 If you have not exercised for a long time, start with light exercises such as slow walks.
 Speak to your doctor about what type of exercise would be suitable for you.
 Follow a healthy diet plan by eating more fruits, vegetables, whole grains and low-fat dairy products and reduce your intake of foods high in saturated fat, cholesterol and sodium.
 Cutting down on deep-fried foods and using less salt when cooking can kick-start your healthy diet.

 If you smoke, you should try to quit.
 Smoking is harmful to your blood pressure, heart and overall health.
-Speak to your doctor or pharmacist about ways to kick your smoking habit.
+Speak to your doctor or pharmacist about ways to stop your smoking habit.

-Terazosin may make you drowsy or dizzy.
-If affected, do not drive or take part in any activity in which you need to be alert.
+Terazosin may cause drowsiness, dizziness, or blurred vision.
+If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

-You may also feel dizzy when getting up from a sitting or lying down position, especially if you are taking this medicine for the very first time.
-This is common and should improve gradually as you get used to Terazosin.
-It will help if you get up slowly from a sitting or lying down position.
-If you are taking this medicine for the very first time, take the first dose of Prazosin at bedtime to minimise dizziness.
+You may experience dizziness or passing out when getting up from a sitting or lying down position, especially if you are taking this medicine for the first time.
+This is common and should disappear gradually as you get used to Terazosin.
+It will help if you get up slowly from a sitting or lying position.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.